 There is a “but”, though.
 There’s a pretty horrible procedure among merino wool farmers called mulesing, which is – to put it lightly – very unpleasant for merino sheep.
-I won’t go into detail here, but you can find a rather detailed report on it on Wikipedia.
+You can read more about mulesing-free products in this article.

 Other than that, there’s no catch!

 In contrast to its two siblings, conventional wool and down, merino wool is extremely easy to care for and wash.

 As individual products can differ, it is always better to read the care instructions provided by the manufacturer.